-1. Indicators: Registration Are specific time limits laid down in law for making an application? ❖ If so, what is the time limit for making an application? ☐ Yes ⊠ No 2.
-Are specific time limits laid down in law for lodging an application? ❖ If so, what is the time limit for lodging an application?
-15 day ⊠ Yes □ No s and 8 days 3.
-Are making and lodging an application distinct stages in the law or in practice? ⊠ Yes ☐ No 4.
-Is the authority with which the application is lodged also the authority responsible examination? e for its Yes No 5.
-Can an application for international protection for international protection be lodg embassies, consulates or other external representations? ged at ☐ Yes ⊠ No
+1. Indicators: Registration Are specific time limits laid down in law for making an application?
+If so, what is the time limit for making an application?
+Yes No No 2.
+Are specific time limits laid down in law for lodging an application?
+3. Are making and lodging an application distinct stages in the law or in practice? ☐ Yes ☐ No 4.
+Is the authority with which the application is lodged also the authority responsible for its examination? \square Yes \square No 5.
+Can an application for international protection for international protection be lodged at embassies, consulates or other external representations? ☐ Yes ☐ No